How to Know When to Pull the Plug on a Social Network

-Schedule a free Swat.io demo now and find out how you can evaluate the sentiment!
+Start a free Swat.io trial now and find out how you can evaluate the sentiment!

 Keep in mind that, based on your company’s overall goals and the performance of each social network as individual assets, you can certainly set more than one goal for your social media efforts.

 Experiment With Your Social Media Marketing

 So you claim your social media marketing efforts aren’t worth the time and energy you put into them.
 That’s a fair concern if you’re currently seeing little to no results, but that also doesn’t mean you should necessarily cut the cord on a social network if you haven’t given it the old college try.
 By that, I mean you should experiment!

 Try out a variety of different forms of content and positioning on your individual social channels to test what works, and what doesn’t.
 Keep in mind that every social network is different — something that works well on one social network might not necessarily do well on another.
 It’s your job to figure out what those nuances are and cater your social media marketing approaches accordingly.
 Furthermore, don’t simply stick to what worked once and do it over and over again, because you’ll run the risk of completely boring and wearing out your audience.
 In social media as a channel in particular, you have to always be innovating, changing, and experimenting.

 Providing the right content is essential on Social Media – find out how to create it in our eBook!